Europe, Barcelona, Spain, Travel

 The construction of Park Güell stopped in 1914 with the outbreak of World War I.

-The owner of the park and Gaudí’s patron, Eusebi Güel, lived in his house, Casa Larrard, inside Park Güell until his death in 1918.
+The owner of the park and Gaudí’s patron, Eusebi Güel, lived in his house, Casa Larrard, inside Park Güell until he died in 1918.

 In 1922, Güell’s family sold the land and his house to Barcelona’s City Council, with the one condition that it would be opened to the public as a park.